What is the admissions process, and how difficult is it to be accepted?

 The EMBA program attracts a wide range of managers from many different industries, a fact we consider one of the greatest benefits of our program.
 The diversity of our classes truly enriches the learning experience, as each student brings his or her perspective to the learning environment.
-Moreover, one of the cornerstones of our program is our emphasis on Team Learning™ and the importance of learning from one another as well as the faculty.
+Moreover, one of the cornerstones of our program is our emphasis on team learning and the importance of learning from one another as well as the faculty.
 Executive MBA participants are an important source of support to one another, forming close friendships and professional networks.
-For related info, see Profile & Statistics or Team Learning.
+For related info, see the class profiles or team learning.

 I’ve been out of school for a long time.
 How hard is it to adjust to an intensive academic program?

 Returning to an academic environment after many years in the workforce will take some adjustment, but it’s also an invigorating and reaffirming experience.
 Participants in our program generally enjoy the opportunity to study and learn in a dynamic and supportive environment.
 We’ve also structured our program to support you in these ways: • To ease your transition, during the first Residential Week we introduce you to the scope and standards of the curriculum.
-If you want to brush up on some subjects, we also offer pre-program workshops (math review, financial accounting, business writing, etc.) at no additional cost. • To minimize distractions from your coursework, the Executive MBA staff provides all support services, including: – Course registration – Distribution of all curriculum materials – Arrangements for accommodations, parking services and meals – Academic advising
+If you want to brush up on some subjects, we also offer pre-program workshops (math review, financial accounting, business writing, etc.) at no additional cost.
+To minimize distractions from your coursework, the Executive MBA staff provides all support services, including: course registration, distribution of all curriculum materials, arrangements for accommodations, parking services and meals, and academic advising.

 Can I speak with alumni of the Boston University Executive MBA Program?